 What is the community and economic impact?

 The Presidential Library will be a destination attraction for regional, national, and international travelers.
-The estimated 100,000 visitors expected to be drawn to Dickinson every year include Presidential Library and Roosevelt admirers, family groups, tourists, and bus tours.
+The estimated 100,000 visitors expected to be drawn every year include Presidential Library and Roosevelt admirers, family groups, tourists, and bus tours.
 Local payroll is projected to be more than $2 million annually.

 What story will be told?

 Theodore Roosevelt’s life outside the presidency is as interesting as his presidential years.
 The Presidential Library will tell the story of his asthmatic childhood, his early political fights in New York City, his western adventures, his exploits during the Spanish-American War, the building of the Panama Canal, his conservation actions and legacy, the worldwide adventures of his life after the presidency, and more.

 In the reconstructed Elkhorn Ranch cabin, the visitor will feel like Theodore Roosevelt may have just walked out to check the cattle and will return at any moment.
 Similarly, in the reading room, perhaps TR has been called away by his wife Edith to discuss the guest list for dinner or to arbitrate some scrape the children have gotten into, but his open book awaits his return.

 The visitor experience will be engaging, entertaining, challenging, and inspiring for Presidential Library patrons at all levels.
 Live interpreters will make history relevant to visitors’ lives.
 Exhibits will include cutting-edge presentations alongside traditional displays of authentic and period artifacts.